-CITY CODE – The City Code regulates activities including, but not limited to businesses failing to obtain Business Tax Receipt, file/pay Resort Tax, conducting business on public property, sidewalk cafés (conditions of permits); environmental issues and activities (styrofoam, beach glass, sea turtle, and litter); blocking the right of way, signs on public property and special events (failure to obtain permit or violate permit conditions).
+The City Code regulates activities including, but not limited to businesses failing to obtain Business Tax Receipt, file/pay Resort Tax, conducting business on public property, sidewalk cafés (conditions of permits); environmental issues and activities (styrofoam, beach glass, sea turtle, and litter); blocking the right of way, signs on public property and special events (failure to obtain permit or violate permit conditions).
 The Code Compliance Department will take necessary actions to ensure residents, businesses, and visitors comply with the City Code regulations.

-Violations with an immediate fine
+Handle Violations with an Immediate Fine

 Some City Code violations carry an immediate fine.
 The fine is identified on the notice of violation.
-The fine must be paid within the time specified or the violation can be appealed to the Special Master at the City Clerk’s Office.
+The fine must be paid within the time specified or the violation can be appealed to the Special Magistrate at the City Clerk’s Office.
 Paying the fine or failing to appeal the violation within the allowed time is considered an admission of guilt and any subsequent violation will be considered a repeat violation.

-• Violation with fine issued.
+Violation with fine issued.

-• Violator can pay fine or appeal within the specified time.
+Violator can pay fine or appeal within the specified time.

-• Failure to pay fine or appeal will result in a Final Order requiring the full amount due.
+Failure to pay fine or appeal will result in a Final Order requiring the full amount due.

 Code issues a Notice of Violation, with a compliance date.
 The violator may correct the violation by the compliance date or request an extension (Please note not all violations qualify for an extension).
 The case will be closed when compliance is achieved.
-Failure to correct the violation by the compliance date will result in the case being forwarded to the Special Master for a hearing.
-If the violator is found guilty by the Special Master a new compliance date may be set and a daily fine is ordered for failure to comply.
+Failure to correct the violation by the compliance date will result in the case being forwarded to the Special Magistrate for a hearing.
+If the violator is found guilty by the Special Magistrate a new compliance date may be set and a daily fine is ordered for failure to comply.
 If the violation is corrected prior to the compliance date, the case will be closed.
-Failure to correct the violation by the compliance date will result in the accrual of a daily fine as ordered by the Special Master.
+Failure to correct the violation by the compliance date will result in the accrual of a daily fine as ordered by the Special Magistrate.
 The fine will become a lien on the property.

 Once there is a violation and/or the time period to correct a courtesy notice has expired, the following occurs:

-area of concern is not corrected by the compliance date.
+If the Special Magistrate makes a finding of guilt, a new compliance date will be set and a daily fine assessed if the area of concern is not corrected by the compliance date.
 The fine can be up to $1,000 per day for the first offense, and $5,000 per day for a repeat violation.
 (An adjudicated violation is considered a repeat offense if it occurs again within five years).